KengoSawa2/LTFSLEManager/README.md

 This tool is an in-house optimized implementation.
 If you want to use it in your company, you need to change the source code.
 I think change is pretty easy, cheers!

+This tool is affected by the implementation of LTFSLE and commands outputs format.
+Take care of your LTFS Environment.

 #### TODO
 - complex LTFS format batch?